alicjasaw/tester-portfolio/README.md

 ---
 ### My projects
 Ths is the list of my own projects.
-If you are interested of any of them, please click of the name - you will go to seperate repo:
+If you are interested in any of them, please click the name - you will go to seperate repo:

 [SQL project](https://github.com/alicjasaw/sql-project)
 <br>[Automation Tests project](https://github.com/alicjasaw/automation-tests-project)